sst/sst/www/docs/containers.md

 There may be instances when your code exceeds the 250MB Lambda limit.
 Examples could be video processing or ML tasks with large dependencies.
 In such cases, containers can be a viable solution.
 Lambda container functions allows for a maximum size of 10GB.

-Let's look at how to do this in detail.
+Let's look at an example where we invoke a Lambda container function through a cron job.

 ---